-Bachelor's degree students successfully completing EL0200A and EL0200B for a total of 6 credits will be considered to have achieved the minimum standard required for proceeding to the GE English courses.
+Bachelor's degree students successfully completing EL0200A and EL0200B for a total of 6 credit units will be considered to have achieved the minimum standard required for proceeding to the GE English courses.
+Students who have achieved a grade B or above in their overall course results for EL0200A will be permitted to exit the programme at this point.
+They will achieve 3 credit units and also be considered to have satisfied the pre-requistie for entry to the GE English courses.